-Participants must complete the necessary medical and parental permissions and forms and pay the athletic fee no later than the first day of their participation.
+Participants must complete the necessary medical and parental permission forms no later than the first day of their participation.

-Sanction: The individual cannot practice or play until the specified form(s) and fees are processed through the Athletic Director.
+Sanction: The individual cannot practice or play until the specified form(s) are completed through the Athletic Director and Athletic Trainer.